uiexplorer/js-dsa/README.md

 - Focus on improving problem-solving skills and preparing for coding interviews.

 ## Technologies:
-- Python, JavaScript, Java, C++, or any language (custom implementations).
+- javaScript, TypeScript (custom implementations).
 - Leetcode-style problems and solutions.